 For decades, oil money paid all the bills.
 It represented over 90% of the State revenues and an enormous share of the State GDP for decades.

-When oil prices crashed in 2015, it sent the State into a economic recession.
+When oil prices crashed in 2014, it sent the State into a economic recession.
 As the primary driver of the economy, we witnessed substantial job loss by the oil industry and the State government.
-The underlying economy was too weak to support the level of government to which the citizens have become accustom.

 To push back against the recession, the State used fiscal policy tools to stabilize it.
-The legislature avoided implementing tax to reset the government to the new economic reality.
-Instead, it borrowed billions of dollars from savings accounts to maintain the unsustainable level of spending and prop up the economy.
+It borrowed billions of dollars from savings accounts to maintain the level of spending the residents had come to expect.

 There is little doubt that Alaska has been living with Dutch Disease for decades.
 The economy is oil-centric and has not been developed to support itself in any other way.
 The economy exports oil and imports almost all of its consumption goods, manufacturing nearly nothing at all.

 The government was shaped by oil money and cannot muster the political will to transition to traditional and sustainable practices.
 And the population is detached from the government, unaware of the causes of the current fiscal situation or its solutions.
-Now that the disease has reached a critical stage, it is unclear if a treatment plan is available or if these disease is terminal.
+Now the disease has reached a critical stage,

 The best book on the subject of treating Dutch Disease is “Escaping the Resource Curse.”
 This is a must read for an policy maker in the State.
 Let me discuss the treatment with an analogy.